Benzo Detox Center in Missouri

 - Concentration problems

 Sometimes, withdrawal can cause people to become nauseated.
-People may suffer from vomiting and discomfort in the stomach.
+People may suffer from vomiting and stomach discomfort.

 Delusional thinking and hallucinations are some of the common symptoms of withdrawal as well.
 Some individuals may struggle to focus and concentrate as they are withdrawing from benzo use.

 In addition to these symptoms, people may begin to experience very intense and even dangerous effects of withdrawal.
-In some cases, individuals may pass out and become unresponsive.
-Seizures and coma can also come about as a result of benzo withdrawal.
+In some cases, individuals may pass out and become unresponsive or manifest other signs of protracted withdrawal symptoms.
+Seizures and coma can also come about as a result of benzo withdrawal, which further underscores the need to be in a treatment center.

 Benzo Detox and Treatment at Sana Lake